r-hub/cran-flavors/www.stats.ox.ac.uk/pub/bdr/Intel/README.txt

+2024-09-13: this is no longer updated, but retained as it is refrerenced by some arvhivced check results.

 Checks of packages with C/C++/Fortran compiled code, using the Intel compilers icx/ipcx/ifx from oneAPI 2024.2.1 and oneMKL 2023.2.0, with settings as described in